UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Fix a Leaking Toilet to Save Water

-A silently running commode is one of the most notorious budget drainers in any house.
+Learning how to fix a leaking toilet is one of the most effective ways to eliminate a notorious budget drainer in your house.
 According to the EPA, a constantly running toilet can easily waste hundreds of gallons per day, adding up to thousands of gallons over a single billing cycle.
-Learning how to fix a leaking toilet to save water usually involves replacing a worn-out rubber flapper, a common part that costs just a few dollars.
+Resolving this issue usually involves replacing a worn-out rubber flapper, a common part that costs just a few dollars.
 Because these internal leaks are often silent and hard to notice, you have to test for them proactively using a simple household method.

 1. Carefully remove the heavy lid from your toilet tank and set it aside.